 Reviewing muzzles is hard because every dog and every situation requires a slightly different solution.
 Something can be a pro for one dog and con for the other one.
 Even when we are talking about sizing, there are different opinions on how much room the dog should have in the muzzle.
 The only thing that everyone agrees on is that the dog should be able to pant to cool down while wearing it.
 However, what pant room means can generate great arguments.
-If you have a dog with a high-bite risk or are looking for an agitation muzzle, you are fine with a muzzle that provides enough room for a half-pant.
-We use muzzles for full-day hikes or canicross, in which case it is really important to have enough room for a full-pant in the muzzle.
+If you are looking for an agitation muzzle or the muzzle will only be used for short periods, you are okay with a muzzle that provides enough room for a half-pant but if you use muzzles for hikes or canicross, it is essential to have enough room for comfortable full-pant.

 The other tricky thing with sizing is that although there are great Facebook groups to help to determine if the muzzle looks good on your dog, different photos could make the muzzle look much bigger or smaller.
-If you look through the photos of this review, it’s hard to believe they show the same muzzle (besides the one photo of the smaller size) so be careful to judge the size based on a few photos.
+If you look through the images in this review, it’s hard to believe they show the same muzzle (besides the one photo of the smaller size), so be careful to judge the size based on a few photos.

-Based on their sizing chart, first I got a size 3 for Mia.
-This was way before the time we started Dog Gear Review so I only have a terrible quality phone photo of that muzzle but you can see that the muzzle is touching the front of her nose if I adjust the neck-straps properly.
+Based on their sizing chart, first, I got a size 3 for Mia.
+This was way before the time we started Dog Gear Review, so I only have a terrible quality phone photo of that muzzle, but you can see that the muzzle is touching the front of her nose if I adjust the neck-straps appropriately.
 I only put this on her once since it was clear this would rub her nose after the first walk.

-The pant room and the lengths are fine but the muzzle still looks too big - especially since the two straps around her face are too long and are not adjustable so the muzzle slides down when she drinks or sniffs.
+The pant room and the lengths are fine, but the muzzle still looks too big - especially since the two straps around her face are too long and are not adjustable, therefore the muzzle slides down when she drinks or sniffs.

 The photos below show Mia with an open and closed mouth in size 4.

 Overhead straps are important for additional security to prevent the muzzle from accidentally falling off.
-If the dog is properly conditioned wearing a muzzle, they shouldn’t try getting it off but it could still happen if they get into a fight or play rough with other dogs.
-Generally, this is a bigger risk for short-nosed dogs because they would have an easier time getting the muzzle off while a longer snout would “get stuck” in the muzzle if it is properly adjusted and is the right fit.
+If the dog is appropriately conditioned wearing a muzzle, they shouldn’t try getting it off, but it could still happen if they get into a fight or play rough with other dogs.
+Generally, this is a more significant risk for short-nosed dogs because they would have an easier time getting the muzzle off while a longer snout would “get stuck” in the muzzle if it is properly adjusted and is the right fit.

 The Baskerville Ultra muzzle comes with an overhead strap that attaches to the pre-holed neck strap with a carabiner.
-This is a great solution because the holes provide some stability to the overhead strap but it’s also hard to fit the carabiner into those holes.
-If you have to tighten the neck-strap a lot, you would have to remove the carabiner every time you want to put the muzzle on the dog and fix the carabiner after that which is not the most comfortable solution.
+This is an excellent solution because the holes provide some stability to the overhead strap, but it’s also hard to fit the carabiner into those holes.
+If you have to tighten the neck-strap a lot, you would have to remove the carabiner every time you want to put the muzzle on the dog and fix the carabiner after that, which is not the most comfortable solution.

-If you want to clean the muzzle, you can just place it on the top rack of the dishwasher but keep in mind that the shape can also alter in a heat cycle so don’t forget to doublecheck it when it’s done and reshape it again if needed.
+If you want to clean the muzzle, you can place it on the top rack of the dishwasher, but keep in mind that the shape can also alter in a heat cycle, so don’t forget to doublecheck it when it’s done and reshape it again if needed.

 We have mixed experiences while testing this Baskerville muzzle.

-• Prevent the dog from eating things from the ground: It makes it harder but the big opening on the front does make it still possible for the dog to pick up things.
+• Prevent the dog from eating things from the ground: It makes it harder, but the big opening on the front does make it still possible for the dog to pick up stuff.

 • Safety collar loop: it does have a loop at the bottom that you can use to attach it to a collar.